AliMorty/AliMorty.github.io/_posts/2018-10-30-Why-Mean-Squared-Error.md

 \displaystyle\prod_{i=1}^{m} P(X_i) \displaystyle\prod_{i=1}^{m} Y(X_i|a,b,\sigma) = L1 * \displaystyle\prod_{i=1}^{m} Y(X_i|a,b,\sigma)
 $

 We want to find $ (a,b,\sigma)$ that maximize the above probability.
-Since L1 is is not a function of $ (a,b,\sigma)$  our parameteres, we ommit it and maximize the remaining part.
+Since L1 is is not a function of $ (a,b,\sigma)$  our parameters, we omit it and maximize the remaining part.

 $ P (X,Y|a,b, \sigma) \propto  \displaystyle\prod_{i=1}^{m} Y(X_i|a,b,\sigma)=
 \displaystyle\prod_{i=1}^{m} Normal (a.X_i+b, \sigma^2 ) =